1PatoRod/1PatoRod/README.md

 ### Who am I?
 I'm a fullStack programmer focused on front-end development.

 I have always loved programming, since I was a child I loved to play with computers and understand how their applications work.
-I played programming and practicing such a profession, gradually turned the game into a dream and a goal to fulfill.
+Played at being a programmer, gradually turned the game into a dream and a goal to fulfill.
 I learned the basics of programming in the Java language, then continued with a more flexible language such as JavaScript, in which I currently develop, programming has helped me grow as a person and is a motivation for me to continue to making it.

 ### What do I do?